 Click for upcoming Yoga Hikes: NUTMEGYOGACT

 Yoga and Nature provide an opportunity to connect to your breath, your body, the present moment, and mindful living.
 Yoga hikes are a fun way to explore Connecticut’s blue-blazed trails, land trusts, nature preserves and state parks in a new way.
-These guided adventures are suitable to all levels of yogis and outdoor enthusiasts.
+These guided adventures are suitable to all levels of yogis and outdoor enthusiasts; occurring year-round to experience the beauty of New England’s changing seasons. .
 No yoga, meditation or hiking experience is needed, but you should be in shape to walk at a moderate pace.
 Participants are guided along a trail that is being spotlighted during it’s “peak” time to visit each season.
-Hikes occur year-round to experience the beauty of New England’s changing seasons.
-Two hikes are featured each month, one free and the other donation based.

 We trek at a comfortable pace that best compliments our group then pause at a view point for gentle yoga and meditation before returning to the trail head.
 Stories of trail-specific history, awareness of conservation efforts, seasonal flora and wildlife activity are shared along the route.

 Each hiking event has a theme that is weaved into the meditations and yoga practice.
-In 2018, themes ranged from Peace in honor of Martin Luther King Jr. Day, International Day of Women & Girls in Science, Migratory Birds Day, International Forest Day, Earth Day, International Human Rights Day and others.
-Our 2019 Winter + Spring treks had a warmer feel with less snow fall this season and more rain, join Summer and Autumn hikes by following our Facebook Page: NutmegYogaCT
+Themes vary from Peace in honor of Martin Luther King Jr. Day, International Day of Women & Girls in Science, Migratory Birds Day, International Forest Day, Earth Day, International Human Rights Day and others.

 Contact to book a private group hike event for bachelorette parties, birthday, corporate team-building experience, family reunion, or your next special occasion.
 Spending time outdoors is a magical gift to yourself –hope to meet you on a trail!